Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Buddhism.md

 1. **Dukkha**: the world is full of suffering
 2. Samudaya: suffering is caused by desire
 3. Nirodha: eliminate suffering by eliminating desire
-4. Magga: eliminate desire by following the Eight-Fold Path
+4. Magga: eliminate desire by following the Eightfold Path

-### Eight-Fold Path
+### Eightfold Path

-Path taken by Buddhist monks to reduce bad karma and to attain Nirvana
+Path taken by Buddhists to attain Nirvana

 ### Nirvana